albaniac/garden-manager-arduino/README.md

 First, details on expected budget : For now I'm bellow 250€ for everything, including server environnment, but it may change as I will discover things.
 I try to make everything "reusable" for futur projects, so I will work with prototype shields.
 For this price I have 2 Arduino Uno, 1 arduino Mega Mega2560, 2 Lora Shield, 1 LoraWan Gateway based on arduino Yum, 1 specific Moisture sensor, various DHT11 temp / humidity sensors, 1 complete Raspeberry Pi 3 Rev A with SD/Alim/Box.

 What to buy :
-- I started working on Arduino with this very good kit : [Elegoo Mega2560 kit](https://www.elegoo.com/product/elegoo-mega-2560-project-the-most-complete-starter-kit/), at 55€ in every chinese stuff seler (I will buy almost only chinese clones, the standard Arduinos are too expensive)
+- I started working on Arduino with this very good kit : [Elegoo Mega2560 kit](https://www.elegoo.com/product/elegoo-mega-2560-project-the-most-complete-starter-kit/), at 55€ in every chinese stuff seler (I will buy almost only chinese clones, the standard Arduinos are too expensive).
+The mega2560 board quality seems very good.
+The sensors are "standard" inexpensive stuff.
 - I have bought this Lora-based Iot kit : [Dragino Lora kit](https://www.tindie.com/products/edwin/lora-iot-development-kit/#product-name), at 115€ with shipping cost.
-As it includes the gateway, 2 arduino Uno + 2 Lora shield, the price is very good.
+As it includes the gateway, 2 arduino Uno + 2 Lora shield (including one with GPS), the price is very good.
+The Gateway quality is good, as are the shields.
+The UNO and the sensors are not as great, but it will do the job.
 - The moisture sensor is from indie also : [I2C Soil moisture sensor](https://www.tindie.com/products/miceuz/i2c-soil-moisture-sensor/) : 12€ with shipping
 - RaspeberryPi kit.
 But if you want much more power and usability with you "server", for twice the price you can buy a chinese NUC clone.
 I have for example a celeron (so x64 core, vs the RaspPi 32b arm Core) + 4Gb + 64Gb PC bought at 120€ on Gearbest.
 It's like 4 times the power of a raspPi, with x64 compatibility (so no custom build linux distrib, full docker compatibility ...).